myleshyson/laravel-quickbooks/README.md

 ###Usage
 This package was made for working with the QuickBooks Accounting API in mind.
 You can look at all of the accounting resources here under 'Transaction' and 'Name list' resources.
 [QuickBooks Accounting API](https://developer.intuit.com/docs/api/accounting)

+####Note On Working With QuickBooks
+Just because in the QuickBooks documentation something says optional doesn't mean that you don't need it for your request.
+If your request doesn't go through make sure to dd() to see what error QuickBooks is giving back.
+It may be asking you to set something that is optional.
 There are a few resources that aren't supported by the QuickBooks SDK and those are listed here:
 * CompanyCurrency
 * Budget